chainer/chainer/docs/source/glance.rst

    :width: 835px
    :height: 353px

-Extensions can be used to execute code at certain events during the training, for example every epoch or every 1000 iterations.
+Extensions can be used to execute code at certain events during the training, such as every epoch or every 1000 iterations.
 This mechanism is used in Chainer to evaluate models during training, print progress messages, or dump intermediate model files.

 First, use the testing :class:`iterator <chainer.dataset.Iterator>` defined above for an :class:`~chainer.training.extensions.Evaluator` extension to the trainer to provide test scores.
 If using a GPU instead of the CPU, set ``device`` to the ID of the GPU, usually ``0``.